 Yes, for everyone’s safety.
 Though you may be a bit uncomfortable, according to the American Council on Exercise (ACE), it is not dangerous to exercise while wearing a mask, but it can be more demanding.
 It is recommended that you adjust the level of intensity of your workout until you are accustomed to wearing a mask.

-Grumbacher staff will enforce the wearing of face coverings with a one-and-done policy.
-This means if you are not wearing a face covering properly (e.g., chin-strapping, not covering your nose properly), a staff member will ask you to leave the facility for the day.
+Grumbacher staff will enforce the wearing of face masks with a one-and-done policy.
+This means if you are not wearing a face mask properly (e.g., chin-strapping, not covering your nose properly), a staff member will ask you to leave the facility for the day.
 If you are out of compliance a second time, you will lose GSFC privileges for the remainder of the semester.

 Why do I have to have my temperature checked before entering Grumbacher?